 Eider ducks spend 10 months fishing in the Arctic

-They live in the Northern Hemisphere; Iceland, Scandinavia, Canada, and Siberia.
+They live in the Northern Hemisphere; Iceland, Norway, Greenland and Canada.
 They spend the majority of the year in pairs, where the male protects the female from the advances of ambitious would-be partners.
 Eider ducks feed on a vast variety of fish and invertebrates including, but not limited to: small snails, clams, crabs, starfish, and sea urchins.
 They can dive up to 65 feet in their search for food — and swallow fish and crustaceans whole!

 The common eider is the largest duck species in the Northern Hemisphere, and has far more in common with seabirds like penguins, gannets, and cormorants than ducks.
 They can dive underwater far better than they can fly.
 Interesting fact; like seabirds, they even have a special gland so they can process and drink salt water!

 Icelandic farmers - an unlikely symbiotic relationship

 Rocky shorelines and coastal lagoons form the eider duck’s natural nesting habitat, where they’re vulnerable to predators like minks, foxes, and seagulls.
 Combined with human hunting activities, the eider duck was pushed to the brink of extinction in the 19th century.

 In Iceland, we have a special relationship with the eider duck.
 If you walk around an eider farm, you’d be more likely to compare the eider duck to domesticated cats than, say, farm poultry like chickens.
 You’d see a traditional farmstead littered with dozens of large, furry nests - under doorways, in old tires; even on the roof!
 The eider ducks have become used to the presence of humans; in fact, they seem to quite like it.